domHenin/terraspace-webserver/README.md

 terraspace plan network-stack:  Plan: 2 to add, 0 to change, 0 to destroy.`
 - Expected Behavior 003:: `terraspace up network-stack -- Plan: 7 to add, 0 to change, 0 to destroy.`
 - ∆**Expected Behavior 004**∇: `Plan: 8 to add, 0 to change, 0 to destroy.`
+- ∆**Expected Behaviour 005**∇: `terraspace plan compute-stack:  Plan: 10 to add, 0 to change, 0 to destroy. terraspace plan network-stack:  Plan: 8 to add, 0 to change, 0 to destroy.`

 ------------